Joint and Dual Award Programs

 A comparison table outlining the differences between Dual Award and Jointly Awarded Doctoral Degree programs can be found here.

-The following is a list of institutions with whom an Institutional Agreement has been signed for the award of Dual Award Doctoral Degree programs:
+Institutions with whom a Fully Executed Candidate Agreement has been signed for the award of Dual Award Doctoral Degree programs:

 - Universite de Liege, Belgium